-The independent risk oversight and control functions are considered the second line of defence and provide independent assessment, oversight and challenge of the risks taken by the first line of defence, as well as lead and participate in the Executive Risk Committee.
-Independent risk oversight and control functions include Compliance, Conflicts Resolution, Controllers, Legal, Risk and Tax.
+The company's Risk and Compliance functions are considered as the second line of defence and provide independent assessment, oversight and challenge of the risks taken by the first line of defence, as well as lead and participate in the Executive Risk Committee.

 Internal Audit is considered the third line of defence and reports directly to the GSAMI Board and administratively to the co-chief executive officers.
 Internal Audit includes professionals with a broad range of audit and industry experience, including risk management expertise.
 Internal Audit is responsible for independently assessing and validating the effectiveness of key controls, including those within the risk management framework, and providing timely reporting to the GSAMI Board, senior management and regulators.

-The company maintains strong and proactive communication about risk and it has a culture of collaboration in decisionmaking among the first and second lines of defence, committees and senior management.
+The company maintains strong and proactive communication about risk and it has a culture of collaboration in decision-making among the first and second lines of defence, committees and senior management.
 While the first line of defence is responsible for management of their risk, the company dedicates extensive resources to the second line of defence in order to ensure a strong oversight structure and an appropriate segregation of duties.
 The company regularly reinforces its strong culture of escalation and accountability across all functions.